SAVE $40 off $800+

 Current analyses of the global capitalist market economy are overdue to be undertaken making use of the powerful analytic frame of Karl William Kapp’s open systems economics.
 ‘Social Costs and Public Action in Modern Capitalism’ examines this approach from a theoretical, conceptual, empirical, policy and case study level.

-Unlike Amazon and other retailers who may also offer Social Costs and Public Action in Modern Capitalism (Essays Inspired by Karl William Kapp's Theory of Social Costs) books on their website, we specialize in large quantities and provide personal service, from trusted, experienced, friendly people in Portland, Oregon.
-We offer a Price Match Guarantee, and QuickQuote form, to make purchasing quick and easy.
+While major retailers like Amazon may carry Social Costs and Public Action in Modern Capitalism (Essays Inspired by Karl William Kapp's Theory of Social Costs), we specialize in bulk book sales and offer personalized service from our friendly, book-smart team based in Portland, Oregon.
+We’re proud to offer a Price Match Guarantee and a streamlined ordering experience from people who truly care.

 Product Details